79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: 248 (Welwyn) HAA Battery

-On 20 mid-August 1941, 248 Battery was transferred to bolster the inexperienced 120th HAA Rgt which was moving from 61 AA Bde to 26 (London) AA Bde in 1 AA Division defending the London IAZ.
+On 20 mid-August 1941, 248 Battery was transferred to bolster the inexperienced 120th HAA Rgt which was moving from 61 AA Bde to 26 (London) AA Bde in 1st Anti-Aircraft Division defending the London IAZ.
 It remained there for over a year, serving through the desultory Luftwaffe raids of 1942, with 248 Bty manning various static 3.7-inch and 4.5-inch gunsites round London.

 In mid-January 1943, 120th HAA Rgt left 26 AA Bde and came under WO Control to mobilise as a defended ports unit.
 After two months at the mobilisation centre at Easthampstead in Berkshire it sailed from Liverpool on 14 March and disembarked at Port Tewfik, Egypt, on 6 May.
 Here it came under Middle East Forces.
 After a month in Egypt it was moved by railway to Beirut and then by sea to Cyprus, where it landed on 14 June to take over AA defence of ports and airfields on the island under 20 AA Bde in Ninth Army.

 At the end of October 1943, 248 Bty was 'diluted' by a draft of 80 ORs of the African Pioneer Corps.
 The state of readiness in Cyprus was relaxed in March 1944 and the AA defences on the island were run down during April.
 The remaining personnel moved to Cairo where 120th HAA Rgt, including 248 (Welwyn) Bty, was disbanded in May–June 1944.